Looking for Christmas gifts for the toddler boy in your life? This gift guide is perfect for 2 and 3-year-old boys! All toddler-tested and approved!

 Oh my word, little boys have to be some of the craziest, most energetic and lovable beings in of all God’s creation.
 My twin boys are 3 and a half now, and they alternate between melting my heart, cracking me up, and driving me stark-raving mad.
 But they are my boys, and they have my heart.
 Always will.

-I don’t mean to stereotype by making a ‘boy’ toddler gift guide.
+I don’t mean to stereotype by making a ‘boy’ little boy gift guide.
 There are exceptions to every rule, and I’m sure some little girls out there love all this ‘boy’ stuff.
 All I can say is that, from my own experience with my little guys, they are ‘all boy.’
 They don’t require a lot of variation in what they love to play with.
 If it has wheels and they can push it, whether it’s big or small, it’s usually a win.
 If it an accessory to something that has wheels and they can push (a slide, a ramp, a racetrack), it’s usually a win.
 If they can bang, smash, hammer or throw it, it’s a win.

 Boys are pretty simple, right?
 But we knew that about the male gender anyway, didn’t we? 😉

 These toys are ALL fan favorites of my boys.
 These are the ones that come out and stay out all day and have been on their playlist during both 2 and 3 years old.
 Many of them we stumbled upon by accident – in the church nursery, at a friend’s house, hand-me-downs – but once I observed my boys playing with them, I knew they were keepers!
-These are all perfect gifts for the ‘all boy’ toddler!
+These are all perfect gifts for the ‘all boy’ little guy!

 After a long car trip from NY to NJ to see my old college friends and forcing my little guys to skip their naps, this toy was worth its weight in GOLD!
 My friend’s son had outgrown this and she pulled this out for my boys.
 They played with it All.
 Day.
 Long.
 I’m not kidding.
 For HOURS!
 I was over the moon when she gave it to us!
 This comes out every day.

 Our neighbor had 2 Tonka Trucks like this that his own son had played with.
 They were moving, so they passed them on to us as well.
-I was worried that the steel might be too rough for my 2 year olds, but not so.
+I was worried that the steel might be too rough for 2-year-olds, but not so.
 It is so sturdy and durable and can take the beatings my sons give it!
 These are their favorite backyard toys.
 They just love to run and push them all over the yard and put rocks and sand and whatever else they can find in it.

 This was another keeper from our trip to NJ.
 Another toy my friend’s son had outgrown became hours of amusement for my boys.
-This does take up a little bit of space – we keep it in the basement play room – but, they get so excited when I tell them we are going downstairs because they know it’s racetrack time!
+This does take up a little bit of space – we keep it in the basement playroom – but, they get so excited when I tell them we are going downstairs because they know it’s racetrack time!

 This is the latest model of this toy -can’t go wrong with a toy little boys can hold on to the back and run it like crazy all over the house.
 What’s great about this one is that the seat opens up to a train track ramp!
 And my boys LOVE anything they can slide trains and trucks down!
+This might be geared a little more toward 2-3 year old boys as boys closer to 4 might be ready for Big Wheels or bikes, but my sons still have fun with this at 4.

 I originally thought my boys wouldn’t be into something like this, but thank you, church nursery!
 The boys love it!
 Seriously, what could be wrong with something where doors open and close and you can take things in and out (and in and out – and in and out)?
-They love tooling around in the kitchen in real life, and this toy kitchen gives them lots of fun play time.
+They love tooling around in the kitchen in real life, and this toy kitchen gives them lots of fun playtime.

 This was a hand-me-down from my sister, and the boys love this one so much.
 They test out their tools and ‘fix’ everything in sight, and, oh my goodness, the hammers.
 But I don’t have to tell you how noisy life with boys is!